Charitable Bequest

 A powerful and flexible way to make a generational impact.

-A gift through your will, living trust or beneficiary designation — known as a bequest — is a simple and flexible way to share the gospel with those who have never heard.
-Revocable gifts like these enable you to make a significant impact while retaining full control of your assets throughout your life.
+A charitable bequest — a gift to Cru ministries through your will, living trust, or beneficiary designation — is a simple and flexible way to share the gospel with those who have never heard.
+Revocable gifts like these let you make a generational impact while retaining full control of your assets throughout your life.

 You may designate your gift to be used for a specific purpose or direct it to be used for the most important opportunities at the time.
 Either way, you have peace of mind knowing that your gift will have a multi-generational gospel impact and change the world for years to come.